Saloua1998/6.Oqium/README.md

 - Partner Program X

 - Privacy Policy
-- Refund Policy
+- Refund Policy X
 - Terms & Conditions
-- MVO Statement and Guidelines
+- MVO Statement and Guidelines X

 Open Home to start app (If that doesn't work Open it with Live Server)